zowe/docs-site/docs/user-guide/cli-using-using-team-profiles.md

 ## Updating secure credentials

-To change an existing username or password in a team config profile, use the `zowe config secure` command for a quick update.
+To change an existing username or password in a team config profile, use the `zowe config secure` command for a quick update:

-To update a username or password:

 1. Open the Zowe CLI command prompt.